Boris Bogoslovsky

-Bogoslovosky emigrated to the United States, where he became a naturalized citizen.
+Bogoslovsky was born in Ryazan, Russian Empire.
+In 1920, he immigrated to the United States, where he became a naturalized citizen.
 He married a Swedish teacher, Christina Staël von Holstein, and the pair taught at the Cherry Lawn School, a progressive boarding school in Darien, Connecticut.
-In 1933 they became co-directors of the school.
-Bogoslovosky taught science there until 1945, when he joined the United Nations as a translator in the UN's Russian Language Section.
-He was also an observer for the US government at the Nuremberg Trials.
+In 1933, they became co-directors of the school.
+Bogoslovsky taught science there until 1945, when he joined the United Nations as a translator in the UN's Russian Language Section.
+He was also an observer and translator for the U.S. government at the Nuremberg Trials.

+He died in 1966 in Charleston, Illinois.